ritaliiii/Pharmaceutical-Sales-Analysis-Project/README.md

-# Pharmaceutical Sales Analysis Project
+# Pharmaceutical Data Pipeline & Sales Analysis Project

 This project is a complete data pipeline and analysis solution for a pharmaceutical sales system.
 It covers **XML data ingestion**, **relational schema creation**, **data partitioning**, **ETL to a star schema**, and **visual analysis** in R using ggplot2.